Codeception/codeception.github.com/_posts/2019-12-19-codeception-4.markdown

 Codeception 4.0 is released and this means a lot for us!

-After long months on spitting core into modules, publishing new packages and setting up build pipelines, we are proud to show you the result.
+After long months on splitting core into modules, publishing new packages and setting up build pipelines, we are proud to show you the result.

 As you know - Codeception 4 changes the way it is installed.
 From now on, Codeception package won't include any modules by default and you will need to install them manually.
 This can be a bit annoying at first but in the end, this will allow you to upgrade each package individually and not relying on the core.